 Online reputation management is a process of monitoring, measuring and influencing public perception of an organization, or an individual on the Internet and in social media.
 Online reputation management influences the reputation, performance and processes of an entity.

-If you’re interested in delving deeper into what online reputation management is, stay tuned – I’ll write about it in a matter of days and you’ll find it here.
+If you’re interested in delving deeper into what online reputation management is, this video puts it simply and clearly:

 A brief history of online reputation management

 Guestbooks, frames, tables, GIFs, hit counters – it’s the Internet of the nineties in all its awkwardness.

 There are numerous characteristics of Web 1.0 regarding website styling, servers, accessibility, Internet connection and other technical technicals.